ouspg/SecurityEngineering/Week1_Threats/README.md

 ### Task 4B: Account Security

-This last part of task 4 is to check yourself with haveibeenpwned.
+This part of task 4 is to check yourself with haveibeenpwned.
 This should let you know if your account details have been leaked and what types of information was included.

 [Haveibeenpwned](https://haveibeenpwned.com/) Is a website and very simple to use, you input your email address and it will search for leaks on platforms where you have accounts.
-The website shows you platform it detected had been leaked and those leaks included your email address, however it is not a definitive list and there may be more leaks or dumps with your email included.
+The website shows you platforms it detected had been leaked and those leaks included your email address, however it is not a definitive list and there may be more leaks or dumps with your email included.
 Take a screenshot for the return.

-Research how to include haveibeenpwned into a registration form.

 **What to return:**
 1. Has your account details leaked?
-2. Screenshot of both haveibeenpwned search and spiderfoot search, you can redact information if you want.
+2. Screenshot of haveibeenpwned search, you can redact information if you want.
-3. Did you change passwords that were leaked, if not, do it.
+3. Did you change passwords and/or email + password combos, that were leaked, if not, do it.

 ### Task 4C: [Wazuh](https://www.wazuh.com)